 Virt considered speaking his mind about his general experiences of solid-skulled ranchers, and decided silence was the wiser choice.
 He rapped on the cell door again, “Do you know who I am?!”, he shouted, imperiously.
 The two inch thick steel door seemed unmoved by his societal standing, impressive or otherwise.

 The five of them settled back into a tense, reticent quiet.
 Escape was clearly impractical, and reasoning with the guard was more likely to lead to a beating than freedom.

 Bernard stirred, an agitated look to his brow.
 He began pacing back and forth in the grubby confines of the cell, muttering to himself, “Something to remember, something to remember”.

 The others watched him uneasily.
 Weedy or not, no one wanted a crazy person in their cell.

 Outside the barred window, the city clocks began to chime the hour, tolling their way to 9AM.
 Bernard looked up, thunderstruck, letting out a high pitched repeat of his mantry “Something to remember!”, and ran to peer through the bars.

 His body tumbled back, ragdoll, as the wall exploded inwards.

-Rubble and dust filled the air, and the other four cellmates scrambled back, frantically trying to move out of the path of the debris.
+Rubble and dust filled the air, and four cellmates scrambled back, frantically trying to move out of the path of the debris.
 Through the smoke, a battered armoured van hazed into existence, its bonnet dented and scratched from the trauma of crashing through a foot of solid concrete.